 Best for: Users who want to transfer a small playlist quickly and don't mind manually checking results.

 TuneMyMusic offers both a free version and a premium subscription.
-The free version allows transfers of up to 500 tracks, while the premium plan unlocks features like unlimited transfers and syncing.
+The free version allows transfers of up to 500 tracks, while the premium plan unlocks unlimited transfers and syncing.
 It does not offer a lifetime plan.

 TuneMyMusic